phiresky/blog/posts/2019/pandoc-url2cite.md

 Then, add `--filter=pandoc-url2cite` to your pandoc command (before pandoc-citeproc, see the minimal example above).

-Alternatively, clone [this repo](https://github.com/phiresky/pandoc-url2cite) somewhere, then install the dependencies using `npm ci install`.
+Alternatively, clone [this repo][repo] somewhere, then install the dependencies using `npm ci install`.

 If you're not familiar with writing papers in pandoc, you can refer to [e.g. this article](https://opensource.com/article/18/9/pandoc-research-paper).
 It's pretty flexible, you can use templates from whatever conference you want, and you can still use inline latex code if you need it (and you are ok with not being able to convert your document to nice HTML or EPUB anymore).